ProframFiles/CPSC314-Project-1/README.md

 # CPSC 314 project #1: An Animated Rabbit

 A rabbit made only out of affine-transformed unit cubes.
 Features cube mapped reflections and screen-space flame effects.
+Please excuse the style issues -- this was written over three weeks with a full Comp Sci. course load.

 ## BUILDING:

-on linux, 'make' should just work on windows, use the provided .sln file
+on linux, 'make' should just work.

+on windows, use the provided .sln file

 That said, I've tested this on a total of two systems, so YMMV.